LaRouche movement: Political activities

 LaRouche ran for U.S. president eight times, in every presidential election from 1976 to 2004.
 The first was with the U.S. Labor Party.
 In the next seven campaigns he ran for the Democratic Party nomination.
 He received federal matching funds in 2004.
-See Lyndon LaRouche U.S. Presidential campaigns.

 LaRouche candidates who ran in various Democratic primaries, generally sought George Wallace voters.

 The LaRouche movement attracted media attention in the context of the 1986 Illinois gubernatorial election, when movement members Janice Hart and Mark J. Fairchild won the Democratic Primary elections for the offices of Illinois Secretary of State and Illinois Lieutenant Governor respectively.
 Until the day after the primary, major media outlets were reporting that George Sangmeister, Fairchild's primary opponent, was running unopposed.
-More than 2 decades later, Fairchild asked, "how is it possible that the major media, with all of their access to information, could possibly be mistaken in that way?"
+More than two decades later, Fairchild asked, "how is it possible that the major media, with all of their access to information, could possibly be mistaken in that way?"
 Democratic gubernatorial candidate Adlai Stevenson III was favored to win this election, having lost the previous election by a narrow margin.
 He refused to run on the same slate with Hart and Fairchild, forming the Solidarity Party and running with Jane Spirgel as the Secretary of State nominee.
 Hart and Spirgel's opponent, Republican incumbent James R. Thompson, won the election with 1.574 million votes.